pyfusion/pyfusion/documentation/config.rst

 directory ".pyfusion" in your home directory.

 The sections in the configuration file have the syntax [Component:name], where Component is one of: Acquisition, Device, Diagnostic.
+When instantiating a class, such as Device, Acquisition, Diagnostic, etc. which looks in the configuration file for settings, individual settings can be overridden using the corresponding keyword arguments.
+For example, ``Device('my_device')`` will use settings in the ``[Device:my_device]`` configuration section, and ``Device('my_device', database='sqlite://')`` will override the database configuration setting with ``sqlite://`` (a temporary in-memory database).

 [Device:name]